leocape/api/source/index.html.md

 ### Description

 Create a new individual customer account.
 Merchants create customers under their own account.
-Aggregators can create customers under their own account or under a specific merchant by providing `parent_merchant_uid`.
+Aggregators can create customers under their own account or under a specific merchant by providing `merchant_uid`.

 **Individual customers** are automatically verified with Email, Phone, Profile, and Document labels after creation.
 Document files must be uploaded separately using the document upload endpoint (see "Upload Individual Customer Documents" section below).